wahibre/qmtn/README.md

 - Recursive search for movie files
 - Instant image making in background
 - Image and output log preview
-- Open image in external image viewer
+- Open image in Fullscreen or and external image viewer
 - Recreate image with new settings
-- Settings for managing mtn switches
+- Managing mtn switches
 - Settings profiles